 - Becoming withdrawn, barely speaking or not speaking at all.

 Violence can have long-lasting mental and emotional effects.
 We understand that you want a better future for yourself.
 We will be by your side as you find that path forward.

-Our trauma recovery program, OSF Strive, is offered through OSF Saint Francis Medical Center in Peoria, Illinois and provides counseling and other services to guide you through the healing process.
+Our trauma recovery program, OSF Strive, provides counseling and other services to guide you through the healing process.

 We cannot change the past, but we can help you learn to cope with the distress you may be feeling.

 Our counselors and case managers are specially trained to help you after a traumatic event.
 Going to counseling does not mean you will have to recount or relive your experience.
 Our counselors will listen to what you are experiencing today and help you find a better future.